-Set QA40X output power level to -19.4 dBV (not critical).
-Set start & stop frequencies to 20 Hz-20 kHz.
+Set QA40X output power level to -19.4 dBV for 1 Watt (not critical).

+Set Start and Stop frequencies to 20 Hz-20 kHz.

 Ignore the Hz per Step value.
 (It doesn't matter when using Log Step.)

 Check the Log Step box and choose 3 points per octave.

 Enter load impedance of 8 Ω for the first pass.

 Enter load impedance of 1000000 (1 Meg) for the second pass.

 Check the box Plot Damping Factor.
-Hit OK.

 The choice of a 192 kHz sample rate makes the measurement go more quickly.
 The choice of a 128 kHz FFT helps preserve accuracy down to 20 Hz.
-The choice of measurement frequency stop of 21 kHz gives margin against band edge.

-The program will ask you to connect an 8- Ω load, then hit OK.
+The program will ask you to connect an $8-\Omega$ load, then hit OK.

 You will see an FFT line march across the screen, at about 1 Watt.

-When complete, it will ask you to set the load impedance to 1000000 ohms (infinity).
-Disconnect the 8- Ω load and hit OK.
+When complete, it will ask you to set the load impedance to 1000000 ohms.

+Disconnect the $8-\Omega$ load and hit OK.

 You will see an FFT line march across the screen.

-A plot of the output impedance vs frequency will appear.
-Enter the title of the graph as Zout and Damping Factor.
-The plot spans Zout and DF ranges that are auto-scaled by the QA40X.
+A plot of the output impedance vs. frequency will appear.
+Enter the title of the graph as "Zout and Damping Factor".
+The plot spans Zout and DF ranges that are autoscaled by the QA40X.